American Airlines CEO defends JetBlue alliance in antitrust trial

 By Diane Bartz and David Shepardson

-WASHINGTON, Oct 3 (Reuters) - The head of American Airlines Group AAL.O said an alliance with JetBlue Airways Corp JBLU.O was needed to fend off big rivals in key markets and did not violate antitrust law as the U.S. Justice Department has alleged.
+WASHINGTON, Oct 3 (Reuters) - The head of American Airlines Group AAL.O denied Monday that his company's alliance with JetBlue Airways Corp JBLU.O meant that the two airlines had created a de facto merger in the northeastern United States.

+Chief Executive Robert Isom, testifying in an antitrust trial in Boston, pushed back against assertions that the companies acted as a single airline in Boston and the New York area following creation of their Northeast Alliance in 2020.
+The Justice Department has asked a judge to order it undone.

+Justice Department attorney Bill Jones said that in the four airports covered by the alliance, customers would view JetBlue and American as a single company.

+"No, that's not true," Isom said quickly.
+"We have our own gate.
+We have our own planes.
+We have our own services that make us distinct."

-Chief Executive Robert Isom said that he had been concerned about competition from Delta and United, particularly in Boston and the New York area.
+Isom also testified that he had been concerned about competition from Delta and United, particularly in Boston and the New York area.

-"The opportunity to create the Northeast Alliance is absolutely an opportunity to make American stronger in a place that we have been historically weak," he said.

-The U.S. Justice Department, six states and the District of Columbia are urging a federal judge in Boston to force American and JetBlue to scrap their Northeast Alliance (NEA).
-The government called it a "de facto merger" of their Boston and New York operations in which they coordinate flights and pool revenue to the detriment of travelers, which it argues face $700 million in extra annual costs.
+The U.S. Justice Department, six states and the District of Columbia have called the alliance a "de facto merger" of the companies' Boston and New York operations, in which they coordinate flights and pool revenue to the detriment of travelers, which it argues face $700 million in extra annual costs.

 Isom was pressed on a March 2020 email he sent recounting a conversation with former Delta Chief Executive Richard Anderson about the massive falloff in travel demand from the COVID-19 pandemic.